Possession of a Firearm by a Convicted Felon in Ohio

 Brian Joslyn, of the Joslyn Law Firm, is a knowledgeable central Ohio attorney who is committed to providing excellent client service while focusing on making certain that your individual rights are protected throughout the entire process.

 Call (614) 444-1900 or send an online message to set up a risk-free consultation to go over the specifics of your case with the Joslyn Law Firm today.
-Brian is proud to represents individuals in the Ohio counties of Delaware, Franklin, Madison, Licking, Fairfield and Pickaway.
+Brian is proud to represent individuals in the Ohio counties of Delaware, Franklin, Madison, Licking, Fairfield and Pickaway.

 Possession of a Firearm by a Convicted Felon under Ohio Law